 Instructions

 • Heat a saucepan over medium heat.
-Add in the olive oil, minced garlic, chopped guava, and diced onion.
-Cook for five minutes.
+Add in the 1 tablespoon olive oil minced 3 cloves garlic, chopped 1 guava, 1/2 teaspoon ginger powder, and diced 1/2 cup sweet onion.
+Simmer for 5-6 minutes.

 • Toss with pasta or chicken, or serve as a dipping sauce for your favorite protein.